Mastercard/connect-ios-sdk/README.md

 ```

+**Note**: The onDone, onError, onRoute, and onUser callback functions will have a NSDictionary? parameter that contains data about the event.

 ### ConnectWrapper Swift Sample App

 This repository contains a sample application ConnectWrapper written in Swift (requires Xcode 11 or greater) that demonstrates integration and use of Connect iOS SDK.